-Once the surgeon has removed all signs of PMP, they put a heated chemotherapy liquid into the peritoneal space (hyperthermic intraperitoneal chemotherapy).
-Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
 The aim is to kill any cancer cells that are left behind.
-After 60 to 90 minutes, the surgeon drains the chemotherapy and finishes the operation.
+After 60 to 90 minutes, the chemotherapy liquid is drained from the abdomen and the surgeon finishes the operation.

 Some people will have more chemotherapy given into their peritoneal space during the first 5 days following the operation.
-A nurse or doctor will give this through tubes put into your tummy.
+A nurse or doctor will give this through tubes put into your abdomen.

-Sometimes, a permanent stoma is needed after debulking surgery.
-This can help prevent the bowel from becoming blocked (obstructed).
+It is common to have a permanent stoma after debulking surgery.
+This can help prevent the bowel from becoming obstructed (blocked).

 You may also want to contact our cancer support specialists free on 0808 808 00 00, 7 days a week, 8am to 8pm, for more information and support.

 Below is an example of a source used in our pseudomyxoma peritonei information.
 If you would like more information about the sources we use, please contact us at email@example.com

 NICE Interventional procedures guidance [IPG56].
 Complete cytoreduction for pseudomyxoma peritonei (Sugarbaker technique). www.nice.org.uk/guidance/ipg56 (accessed May 2019).

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
 It has been approved by Senior Medical Editor, Professor Tim Iveson, Consultant Medical Oncologist.